Kumarmohang/Blockchain_voting/README.md

 ### Batch Transfer Combined Multi Tokens

-The function `batchTransferCombinedMultiTokens` can be used for a batch trasaction involving a combination of multiple ERC20 tokens and native coin (eg: ETH).
+The function `batchTransferCombinedMultiTokens` can be used for a batch transaction involving a combination of multiple ERC20 tokens and native coin (eg: ETH).

 ## Requirements to run this repository

----

 You can compile, run tests and deploy this smart contract with Hardhat.